Visit our section on welfare of hens and registration for information on keeping hens and registering establishments keeping laying hens.

 Files of invoices and delivery notes marked as indicated above can be kept instead of keeping records of sales and deliveries.

-Please also refer to the requirements for record keeping set out in the general food hygiene legislation, Regulation (EU) 852/2004 (specifically Annex I, Part A.III).
+Please also refer to the requirements for record keeping set out in the general food hygiene legislation, Regulation (EU) 852/2004 (this opens in a new tab) (specifically Annex I, Part A.III).

 Records to be kept by packing centres